• Skip to primary navigation

 Salt – Pinch

-Water – to knead dough
+Water - to knead the dough

 Rice Flour – 3 tbsp